-When you are getting a quote for car insurance, insurance companies do not know whether you have one, 10 or more parking tickets.
-Your parking tickets do not appear on the details that insurance companies review when determining your insurance premium.
-We repeat, parking tickets do not impact your insurance.
+Parking tickets do not affect your car insurance premium.
+When you are getting an insurance quote for your vehicle, insurance companies do not know whether you have one, 10, or more parking tickets.
+Parking tickets do not appear on the details that insurance companies review when determining your insurance premium.

 No. Parking tickets do not incur demerit points.
 There are, however, other traffic violations, such as speeding, which, if you are convicted, will result in demerit points.
 Ontario’s Ministry of Transportation is a great resource if you're looking for a full explanation on demerit points and, by the way, for those who travel by car and may have a driving violation conviction from another province or New York or Michigan states, demerit points can impact you.

-What does impact your car insurance premium are factors such as your driving record and driving history, how far you drive, what your car is used for (such as pleasure or business) the make, model and year of your car and where you live.
+Red cars do not cost more to insure.
+The colour of your vehicle does not affect the price of car insurance.
+What does impact your car insurance premium are factors such as your driving record and driving history, how far you drive, what your car is used for (such as pleasure or business), the make, model and year of your car, and where you live.
 These and other factors are significant considerations when determining the cost of your car insurance.

 The Insurance Bureau of Canada also notes that “the harder your car is to steal and the less expensive it is to repair, the less you pay for insurance.”
 In fact, auto insurance theft is such a costly problem for the insurance industry that the Insurance Bureau of Canada produces a list each year on the top 10 most stolen vehicles!